-YAY Lunch will be providing hot lunches with unique menus curated specially for our students, Monday through Friday.
-Hot lunches are available by menu selection at a cost to parents.
+MealMode will be providing hot lunches with unique menus curated specially for our students, Monday through Friday.
+Mealmode lunches are available by menu selection at a cost to parents.
 Lunch must be ordered and paid for on-line in advance.
 Information regarding lunches will be sent to parents electronically prior to lunch service beginning.
-Middle School students may also purchase food and drinks on an a la carte basis if they have a valid YAY lunch account.

 Lunch and recess on the playground are supervised by teachers and parents.
 It is expected that students will be dressed appropriately for the weather at recess time.
 Once the students go outside for recess, they will not be admitted into the buildings (except for an emergency) until recess is over.